Tribes (band): Breakup (2013)

 On 7 November 2013, the band announced on their Facebook page that they were splitting up after four years together.

-Reunion and Rabbit Head (2020-)
+Reunion and Rabbit Head (2020-present)

 In May 2020, the band announced a one-off reunion charity gig, originally scheduled for 19 December 2020.

 On 23 March 2023, the band released the song "Hard Pill", which was included on their third studio album, Rabbit Head, released on 18 August 2023.